Youth to Adult Healthcare Transition Resources

 A space for youth and young adults (14-24) to find support when going through tough times.

-An app & book that provides students with information on topics including time management, relationships, sexual activity, mental illness, suicide and addictions.
+A book that provides first year post-secondary students with information on topics related to time management, relationships, sexual activity, mental illness, suicide and addictions.

 Teen Mental Health